 The development of new standards based on optical transitions with frequencies higher than several hundreds of gigahertz was blocked by the inability to measure optical frequencies with electronic devices.
 Measurement techniques using multiple doublings of a coherent microwave signal, were inefficient and complicated [10].
-The real revolution in the optical standards has begun with the optical frequency comb, which allows for a simple transfer of optical frequencies to the optical and microwave domains, and, more importantly, maintaining a high stability of the optical signal [11][12].
+The real revolution in the optical standards has begun with the optical frequency comb, which allows for a simple transfer of optical frequencies to the optical and microwave domains, and, more importantly, maintaining a high stability of the optical signal [11], [12].
 Since that moment, a strong acceleration in the development of optical frequency standards has been observed.